codacy/docs/docs/organizations/managing-security-and-risk.md

 -   Review the [severity assignment rules](#item-severities-and-deadlines) by clicking the **See rules** button in the top right-hand corner of the page.

--   Export a list of items as a CSV file by clicking the **Export CSV** button in the top right-hand corner of the page.
-The exported list always includes all items, ignoring any applied filters.

-    !!! info "The **Export CSV** feature is available only to organization admins and organization managers"

 ![Security and risk management dashboard](images/security-risk-management-dashboard.png)

 ## Item list